Ismarkmyname/Projects/README.md

- The MCV project is the Week 1 Activity
+ The MCV project named Porkhub.com is the Week 1 Activity